 - CLOS ranks in the top 25% of languages

 - See also: common-lisp, java, commonloops, eulisp, emacs-lisp, flavors, interlisp, dylan, guile, islisp, cadence-skill

-- I have 26 facts about CLOS. what would you like to know? email me and let me know how I can help.
+- Have a question about CLOS not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: